syncfusion-content/uwp-docs/uwp/Pdf-Viewer/Concepts-and-Features/Working-with-free-text-annotation.md

 ## Detecting the change in appearance properties of free text annotations

-The changes made to free text annotation properties can be detected using the `SfPdfViewerControl.FreeTextAnnotationEdited` event.
-The property values before and after the change can be obtained using the `FreeTextAnnotationEditedEventArgs` parameter of the event’s handler.
+The changes made to free text annotation properties can be detected using the `FreeTextAnnotationEdited` event.
+The property values before and after the change can be obtained using the [`FreeTextAnnotationEditedEventArgs`](https://help.syncfusion.com/cr/uwp/Syncfusion.Windows.PdfViewer.FreeTextAnnotationEditedEventArgs.html) parameter of the event’s handler.

 {% highlight c# %}